 Prior to participating in the PJM Markets, CSPs must complete a registration in the appropriate PJM Tool which identifies the specific location(s) based on the unique EDC account number that will participate and their associated load reduction capability.
 CSPs shall maintain the accuracy of the registration information provided to PJM for each demand resource and each time the CSP registers the location or extends the registration, the CSP will review all information to ensure it is reasonably accurate and update as necessary.
+CSPs shall not include Critical Natural Gas Infrastructure locations in the registration.
 On a periodic basis, PJM may request supporting information from the CSP to verify that the information provided by the CSP is reasonably accurate.